-The doctor, nurse, teacher or early childhood education and care professional must give a written report to the Chief Executive of the Department of Children, Youth Justice and Multicultural Affairs (or another department administering the Child Protection Act 1999).
-The doctor, nurse, teacher or early childhood education and care professional should give a copy of the report to the principal.
+The doctor, nurse, teacher or early childhood education and care professional must, in consultation with the Principal, give a written report to the Chief Executive of the Department of Child Safety, Seniors and Disability Services (or another department administering the Child Protection Act 1999).
+The doctor, nurse, teacher or early childhood education and care professional should give a copy of the report to the Principal.